NathanVRyver/01010110-Code/README.md

 <h3 align="center">Bahaa Tantaoui - A passionate frontend developer from Morocco</h3>

 # 💫 About Me:
-🔭 I’m currently working on: A Legal Documents Semantic Search Application<br><br>🌱 I’m currently learning: React & NextJs<br><br>👯 I’m looking to collaborate on: A Legal Documents Semantic Search Application<br><br>💬 Ask me about:  C, Javascript<br><br>📫 How to reach me: tantaouisoftware@gmail.com
+🔭 I’m currently working on: A Legal Documents Semantic Search Application<br><br>🌱 I’m currently learning: Rust & Svelte<br><br>👯 I’m looking to collaborate on: A Legal Documents Semantic Search Application<br><br>💬 Ask me about:  C, Javascript<br><br>📫 How to reach me: tantaouisoftware@gmail.com
 <br><br>🍁 Favorite quote by my favorite philosopher: "The only true wisdom is in knowing you know nothing."